 • Students must be 18 years or older.

-• Possess a social security card to enable a background check.
+• Possess a social security number or ITIN number to enable a background check.

-The Saddleback College Clinical Laboratory Technician/Phlebotomy Program is an open‐access program and does not require an application.
+The Saddleback College Clinical Laboratory Technician/Phlebotomy Program does not require an application.

 Qualified candidates are admitted into MLT 413NC for clinical training, with enrollment limitations related to the number of available sites.